SFSF99/WebFileChecker-Wordpress-WooCommerce/README.md

 Extension support:

-No support (too busy), but a few questions will be answered here.
+No support (too busy), but a few questions will be answered in the Wordpress forum (see link above).

 Only bugs will be fixed later concerning the extension itself.